 What is the module 'Chronic pain and mood' about?

-The purpose of this module is to improve the mood of those with a long-term condition, in this case chronic pain.
+The purpose of this module is to contribute to mood improvements of patients with long-term conditions, in this case, chronic pain.
 It entails all the aspects relevant for treating mood symptoms: psycho-education, behavioural activation, challenging negative thinking and relapse prevention.
 There is also attention for acceptance of long-term conditions.

 In every session the user receives information, listens to and watches caregivers’ and peer leaders’ stories and fills in exercises.
 Different multimedia is being used: text, audio, video and illustrations.
 When the module is finished, the user has theoretical and practical knowledge on how to deal with his mood issues.
 Also, they will have learned to take more initiative in dealing with difficult situations, such as having chronic pain.

 This module has recently been updated with an improved integration of the Minimum Data Set (MDS) which is easier to use for both the client and therapist.